Nonlinear Optimization with GPU-Accelerated Neural Network Constraints

 \section{Nonlinear optimization}

 We study nonlinear optimization problems in the form given by Problem \eqref{eqn:nlopt}:

 This formulation does not preclude general inequality constrains, which may be reformulated with a slack variable.
 We consider interior point methods, such as IPOPT \cite{ipopt}, for solving \eqref{eqn:nlopt}, which require that functions $f$ and $g$ are twice continuously differentiable \cite{nocedalwright}.
-These methods iteratively compute search directions $d$ by solving the linear system \eqref{eqn:linear_system}:
+We note that this requirement precludes neural networks with non-differentiable activation functions such as ReLU.
+Interior point methods iteratively compute search directions $d$ by solving the linear system \eqref{eqn:linear_system}:

 where $\alpha$ and $\beta$ are additional terms that are not shown for simplicity.
 The matrix on the left-hand side is referred to as the {\it Karush-Kuhn Tucker}, or {\it KKT}, matrix.
 To construct this system, solvers rely on callbacks (oracles) that provide the Jacobian, $\nabla g$, and the Hessian of the Lagrangian function, $\nabla^2\mathcal{L}$.
-These are typically provided by the automatic differentiation system of an algebraic modeling environment.
+These are typically provided by an automatic differentiation system \cite{griewank2008}.